-Students explore the ICA’s architecture, special exhibitions, and/or permanent collection with a guided tour, then delve into their own hands-on investigations and problem solving with a related art-making activity in the BANK OF AMERICA ART LAB.
-Organized around major themes in current exhibitions, these combined Tour + Art Lab programs are offered in two-hour blocks (approximately one hour gallery visit and one hour Art Lab).
+Students explore the ICA’s architecture, special exhibitions, and/or permanent collection with a guided tour, then delve into their own hands-on investigations and problem solving with a related art-making activity in the Bank of America Art Lab.
+Organized around major themes in current exhibitions, our Tour + Art Lab programs are offered in two-hour blocks (approximately one hour gallery visit and one hour Art Lab).
 This combined program is offered during the below dates and times.
 Advance registration must be made three weeks prior to program start date:

 For After-School Groups Only: